 2023-2024 SONJ UCS Grant Application

 Are you a student, parent, school administrator, or teacher? looking to get your school started on the path to becoming a Unified Champion School?

 Contact firstname.lastname@example.org to see how to get started

 What Makes a Unified Champion School

-Through the Play Unified School Partnership, we assist schools with implementing the three pillars of a Unified Champion School:
+The Unified Champion Schools initiative is offered by SONJ through the Play Unified School Partnership.
+SONJ assists schools with implementing the three pillars of a Unified Champion School:

 - Whole School Engagement – Awareness and education activities that promote inclusion and reach the majority of the school population.
-Examples include such things as Spread the Word to End the Word (RWord) Campaigns, Pep Rallies or “Fans in the Stands” for Unified Sports teams, Respect Campaigns or student fundraising.
+Examples include such things as Spread the Word to End the Word (RWord) Campaigns, Pep Rallies or “Fans in the Stands” for Unified Sports teams, Choose to Include Campaigns or student fundraising.

 It is the combination of these three components that provides the most opportunity for creating positive school climates.
 Through their commitment to inclusion and awareness, Unified Champion Schools ensure that all students, particularly those with intellectual disabilities, become part of the school’s social fabric.
 The focus moves beyond volunteerism toward meaningful interaction, building relationships, and creating equal opportunity, leveling the playing field so students discover their uniquely different abilities.